microsoft/Appsample-Photosharing/GettingStarted.md

   - ```string HubFullSharedAccessSignature```
  4. Publish the updates to the service backend.

-**Note**: After the service is updated for push notifications, the **PhotoSharingApp** needs to be launched again and users need to sign-in to their accounts to register with the Windows Notification Service for push notifications.
+**Note**: After the service is updated for push notifications, you may need to re-launch the app in order to successfully subscribe to a push notification channel.
+Push notification registration is performed when a user has signed in successfully or on app launch (if a user is already signed in).

 ## Application Insights (Optional)